Randy Kirner

-Randy Kirner (born in 1946 in Los Angeles, California), is an American politician and a former Republican member of the Nevada Assembly since February 7, 2011 representing District 26.
+Randy Kirner (born 1946) is an American politician and a former Republican member of the Nevada Assembly since February 7, 2011 representing District 26.

 Education

 Kirner earned his BS in business administration from North Georgia College & State University (now University of North Georgia), his MBA from Georgia State University, his MS from West Coast University, and his EdD from the University of La Verne.